Gym Design Health Safety Considerations

 Common causes of injuries due to falls in gyms or fitness centers include:

 3. Tripping Hazards: Cluttered or poorly organized gym spaces can lead to tripping hazards.
 Items left on the floor, tangled cables, or uneven surfaces can cause patrons to trip.
+Utilizing gym crash mats can help reduce the impact of falls and provide additional safety measures.

 4. Overcrowding: Overcrowded gym areas, especially around popular equipment, can lead to accidental collisions and falls as patrons maneuver through tight spaces.